 - UK income tax transparency through Baker Trust structuring of property unit trusts

 - UK capital gains tax (CGT) transparency for Jersey funds and Jersey property unit trusts (JPUTs) through exemptions and elections

 Jersey offers a wide and flexible spectrum of fund regulation, from highly regulated funds for retail investors through to unregulated funds for highly sophisticated investors.
 This allows managers to tailor their fund structure to their specific capital raising needs.

 The Jersey Private Funds (JPF) regime is particularly popular, offering a simplified, 48-hour, regulatory regime for funds marketed to no more than 50 sophisticated investors.
-This new product has experienced strong take-up, with more than 200 JPFs having now been established since 2017 (September 2020, Jersey Financial Services Commission).
+This new product has experienced strong take-up, with more than 403 JPFs having now been established since 2017 (December 2021, Jersey

 Jersey vehicles holding a single real estate asset do not have to be regulated as funds in Jersey, and often JPUTs are established for exactly this purpose, requiring only a simple Jersey Financial Services Commission (JFSC) consent for the issuance of their units.

 Access of Jersey funds to professional investors throughout Europe continues to be available through local national private placement regimes (NPPRs).

 And, because Jersey is not part of the EU, for those Jersey funds and Jersey managers that target ‘rest of the world’ (ex-EU) investors, the requirements of the EU’s Alternative Investment Fund Managers Directive (AIFMD) will not apply.